 Roberge adds, “The parasomnia ([a] disorder that occurs during sleep) that is commonly associated with RLS is known as Periodic Limb Movement Disorder.
 PLMD is [the] rhythmic movement of the limbs, most commonly the legs, during sleep.
 According to The Cleveland Clinic Guide to Sleep Disorders by Nancy Foldvary-Schaefer, DO approximately 80% of patients with RLS also suffer from PLMD.”

-While treatment for restless leg syndrome is still evolving, one study found magnesium was an effective form of natural therapy.
+While treatment for restless leg syndrome is still evolving,found magnesium was an effective form of natural therapy.

 Other studies have also shown that magnesium salts have been beneficial in reducing leg cramps in pregnant women.
 Additional research indicates that magnesium citrate has helped alleviate nighttime leg aches, cramps, and pains in all adults, not just pregnant women.

 Magnesium is important to gut health, a relatively new branch of research.
 One of the jobs of magnesium is to relax muscles in the stomach and intestines, neutralize stomach acids, and promote a healthy digestive tract.